UKHomeOffice/engineering-guidance-and-standards/docs/patterns/immutable-artefacts.md

 ## Solution

 Immutable artefacts help us to know what we are running.
-They aid us in accurately reproducing environments and so help with:
+They aid us in accurately reproducing environments, this helps with:

 - debugging incidents
 - assurance over promotions